Morne Trois Pitons National Park: Flora

-Most of the area of the park retains its natural habitat and there are a number of different vegetation zones, tropical rainforest, secondary forest, deciduous forest, montane rainforest, and dwarf forest.
+Most of the area of the park retains its natural habitat, and there are a number of different vegetation zones: tropical rainforest, secondary forest, deciduous forest, montane rainforest, and dwarf forest.
 The large trees in the rainforest tower up to 30 and 40 m and have large buttress roots.
 The dominant tree is Amanoa caribaea, but Sloanea dengata, Sloanea caribaea, and Sloanea berteroana are also plentiful; Symphonia globulifera and Cecropia peltata have both massive buttresses and prop roots.
 The trees are interspersed with tree ferns and are swathed in epiphytes including orchids and bromeliads.
 At higher altitudes, the trees become smaller, and there are mountain palms, ferns, and hibiscus, while near the summits there is dwarf forest with low, branching shrubs, mosses, and lichens.
-In the Valley of Desolation, the sulphurous gases limits the vegetation, and there are Clusia mangle, grasses, and bromeliads.
+In the Valley of Desolation, the sulphurous gases limit the vegetation, and there are Clusia mangle, grasses, and bromeliads.

 Fauna

 Mammals found in the park include agoutis, wild pigs, common opossums, numerous small rodents, and bats.
 There are large numbers of birds in the forest, but they are often heard rather than seen.
-There are four species of hummingbird, the rufous-throated solitaire, and two endemic parrots, the imperial amazon, and the red-necked amazon.
+There are four species of hummingbird, the rufous-throated solitaire, and two endemic parrots, the imperial amazon and the red-necked amazon.
 The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several restricted-range bird species.
 The endemic Dominican anole Anolis oculatus can be found here as well as numerous species of tree frog.